-The SENDCO will:
+The SFNDCO will:

-- Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans. - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high-quality teaching. - Advise on the graduated approach to providing SEND support. - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Be the point of contact for external agencies, especially the local authority and its support services. - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and ensure a smooth transition. - Work with the Headteacher and LAB to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Ensure the school keeps the records of all pupils with SEND up to date. - Implement the duties, policies and procedures of Part 3 of the Children and Families Act (2014), in the statutory guidance of the SEND Code of Practice (2015).
+- Work with the headteacher and LAB (Local Advisory Board) to determine the strategic development of the SEND policy and provision in the school. - Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans. - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high-quality teaching. - Advise on the graduated approach to providing SEND support. - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Be the point of contact for external agencies, especially the local authority and its support services. - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and ensure a smooth transition. - Work with the Headteacher and LAB to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Ensure the school keeps the records of all pupils with SEND up to date. - Implement the duties, policies and procedures of Part 3 of the Children and Families Act (2014), in the statutory guidance of the SEND Code of Practice (2015).

-4.2 The SEND Local Advisory Board (LAB) member
+4.2 The SEND Local Advisory Board (LAB) Member